Perfection simply doesn’t exist

 Costs are therefore capital or operational heavy.

-> Another subjective topic is security, one which will continue to harness headlines for years to come, be of constant debate in cloud journeys and continue its nuances throughout IT, care of government regulations (thank GDPR for all those fantastic compliance e-mails as of late).
+Another subjective topic is security, one which will continue to harness headlines for years to come, be of constant debate in cloud journeys and continue its nuances throughout IT, care of government regulations.

-> If we look at the security of private cloud, it’s based a good deal on the fallible perception of being secure due to it being confined in four known walls.
+If we look at the security of private cloud, it’s based a good deal on the fallible perception of being secure due to it being confined in four known walls.
 The capability to feel, see, and smell the infrastructure leads to a belief of security.
 Nothing is further from the truth.
 This often creates complacency around security measures during implementation to protect infrastructure beyond just physical constraints by placing an inherent trust on the perimeter.
 Further, the strict requirements around compliance and the less glamourous tasks of infrastructure maintenance rests entirely on your shoulders.
 Toss in the costs associated with security, including people, processes and technology, and one can be left with a recipe for disaster.

 Moving towards public cloud also has a general perception that data accessibility is open for the masses.
 Granted, data locality remains an important consideration and most, if not all, cloud providers understand and account for this (i.e. storage repositories within many geos); however, turning a blind eye to public cloud on the merits of security and data accessibility alone is misguided.